 Advisory Bodies

 Yes.
-Oregon state law establishes the Opioid Settlement Prevention, Treatment, and Recovery Board (OSPTR Board) to determine the allocation and use of monies from the 45% Opioid Settlement Prevention, Treatment, and Recovery Fund share.[1]
+Oregon state law establishes the (OSPTR Board) to determine the allocation and use of monies from the 45% Opioid Settlement Prevention, Treatment, and Recovery Fund share.[1]
 The OSPTR Board is required to hold at least four public meetings each year,[2] but it has consistently met monthly since its inception (generally on the first Wednesday of each month).[3]
-The OSPTR Board is required to receive community input and to operate in compliance with the state’s public meetings law.[4]
+The OSPTR Board is required to receive community input and to operate in compliance with the state’s .[4]

 Not necessarily.
 Oregon state law requires that the OSPTR Board include “[a]n individual who has experienced a substance use disorder or a representative of an organization that advocates on behalf of individuals with substance use disorders”[5] This means that the statutory membership requirements can be satisfied without the inclusion of an individual with lived experience.